IHCaTHB-Starbound-Workshop/sbmod-fishface/DOC.md

 Any hylotl face.

 ### known issues
-Intro mission, just before the awards ceremony, have no been able to edit hylotls in crowd.
+Intro mission, just before the awards ceremony, have not been able to edit hylotls in crowd.